googleforgames/agones/site/content/en/docs/Advanced/multi-cluster-allocation.md

 ## Establish trust

-To accept allocation requests from other clusters, agones-allocator for cluster A should be configured to accept the client's certificate from cluster B and the cluster B's client should be configured to accept the server TLS certificate, if it is not signed by a public Certificate Authority (CA).
+To accept allocation requests from other clusters, agones-allocator for cluster B should be configured to accept the client's certificate from cluster A and the cluster A's client should be configured to accept the server TLS certificate, if it is not signed by a public Certificate Authority (CA).

 Follow the steps to configure the [agones allocator REST API service]({{< relref "allocator-service.md">}}).
 The client certificate pair in the mentioned document is stored as a K8s secret.
 Here are the secrets to set: